thaitype/kubricate-website/docs/v1/guide/how-to-guides/working-with-secret-manager.md

 **Related how-to guides:**
 - [How to organize secrets across teams](./scaling-with-secret-registry) for multi-team setups
-- [Config Overrides](./config-overrides) for combining secrets with resource customization
+- [Template Overrides](./template-overrides) for combining secrets with resource customization

 **Advanced secret management:**
 - Target specific containers with `containerIndex`